Saturday at the World Cup: Can Argentina bounce back? France play Denmark

-The second round of World Cup group games continues on Saturday; Tunisia take on Australia (10am) and France face Denmark (4pm) in Group D, while it's Poland vs Saudi Arabia (1pm) and Argentina vs Mexico (7pm) in Group C
+The second round of World Cup group games continues today; France face Denmark (4pm) in Group D, while it's Poland vs Saudi Arabia (1pm) and Argentina vs Mexico (7pm) in Group C

 Reigning World Cup champions France will then look to continue their winning start against a team that have beaten them twice already this year in Denmark.